Syringe Access Services

 Safer injection and substance use supplies that prevent the transmission of HIV and HCV.

-The Harm Reduction Center is place of welcome and a pathway to improved health and healing.
-Located in the Tenderloin/SoMa neighborhood, the Harm Reduction Center provides health services and supplies that help people who inject drugs manage their health, prevent overdose, and stop HIV and hepatitis C transmission.
+The 6th Street Center is place of welcome and a pathway to improved health and healing.
+Located in the Tenderloin/SoMa neighborhood, the 6th Street Center provides health services and supplies that help people who inject drugs manage their health, prevent overdose, and stop HIV and hepatitis C transmission.

 Find safer injection and disposal supplies and services that help you manage your health and prevent the spread of HIV and HCV at sites across San Francisco.
 We work with members of the Syringe Access Collaborative to ensure you’ve got what you need.